 The big thing I noticed with SnoreMD was the price.
-It’s definitely more expensive than most mouthpieces I’ve reviewed (though still a fraction of what you’d pay for one from a dentist), so the big question is it worth the cost?
+It’s definitely more expensive than most mouthpieces I’ve rated (though still a fraction of what you’d pay for one from a dentist), so the big question is it worth the cost?
 In my case in was very effective, though it’s not perfect.

 - Airflow hole lets you breathe through your mouth